 - Lacks secure display support by design, which makes the appeal of Aurora's standard architecture for secure IO weaker.
 Network paths are never mentioned in the context of I/O operations.

 Authors' reply: Thank you.
 Display is not addressed in Aurora because the image frame (video) needs real-time transfer.
 Network is not considered as one can simply use TLS inside enclaves as both ends to provide secure network communication.
-We provide protection for storage is that SGX is vulnerable to replay attacks and storage devices cannot detect this, so we use SMM as a trusted proxy.
+We provide protection for storage is that SGX is vulnerable to replay/drop attacks and storage devices cannot detect this, so we use SMM as a trusted proxy.

 - Orthogonal techniques can also bridge the same gap, albeit in bits and pieces, so the novelty of Aurora is incremental.